ellaboevans/labs/README.md

 ## Overview

 Each week contains a series of exercises designed to reinforce learning objectives.
-Exercises are grouped based on the week they were assigned, making it easy to review and find relevant materials by date or topic.
+Exercises are grouped based on the week they were assigned, making it easy to review and find relevant materials by concepts or topic.

 ## Reviewer